Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Possible Solutions and Opportunities

 In general, there are three methods to share information through V2V communications: 1) early fusion, 2) intermediate fusion, and 3) late fusion.
 Early fusion means that the raw sensed data (\textit{e.g.}, raw point clouds, raw camera images) from nearby collaborative vehicles is transmitted to ego vehicle and are then fused with ego vehicle's own sensed data to perform perception tasks.
 Intermediate fusion fuses intermediate features extracted from the raw data.
 Late fusion aggregates the final results of perception tasks, such as bounding boxes and BEV maps.
 In this method, each vehicle first performs perception tasks on its own sensing data, then transmits the final results to the ego vehicle, which combines these results to obtain the final outcome.

 Early data fusion is the most straightforward method, but it has the highest communication overhead.
 The late data fusion has the lowest communication overhead, but it may result in information loss.
-Recent research \cite{huAdaptiveCommunicationsCollaborative2023} indicates that intermediate fusion may yield the optimal trade-off between perception accuracy and bandwidth consumption.
+Recent research \cite{huAdaptiveCommunicationsCollaborative2023} indicates that intermediate fusion may yield the optimal trade-off between perception accuracy and communications.

 There already exist some research along this line.
-Wang \textit{et al.} \cite{wangV2VNetVehicletoVehicleCommunication2020} leveraged a fully-connected graph neural network (GNN) to aggregate the intermediate features received from other CAVs.
+Wang \textit{et al.} \cite{wangV2VNetVehicletoVehicleCommunication2020a} leveraged a fully-connected graph neural network (GNN) to aggregate the intermediate features received from other CAVs.
 They first calculate the relative poses between other CAVs and ego vehicle, then warp the intermediate features to the ego vehicle's coordinate system and send them to the ego vehicle.
 Secondly, they use a mask-aware accumulation operation to aggregate the intermediate features while ensuring only overlapping fields-of-view is considered.
-Hu \textit{et al.} \cite{huWhere2commCommunicationEfficientCollaborative2022} proposed a spatial confidence-aware message fusion, which leverages multi-head attention to fuse the corresponding features from multiple CAVs at each individual spatial location.
+Hu \textit{et al.} \cite{huWhere2commCommunicationefficientCollaborative2024} proposed a spatial confidence-aware message fusion, which leverages multi-head attention to fuse the corresponding features from multiple CAVs at each individual spatial location.
 A key aspect of this design is the use of spatial confidence maps.
 These maps show how confident each CAV is about its data at different locations.
 By including these feature maps, the system can better learn and focus on the most reliable information from each CAV, enhancing the overall decision-making process.